-3.15 At this stage the policies within this Plan have been designed to bring forward future development that is proportionate to the size of the Plan area.
-They have been designed to have regard to national policy and to the saved policies of the Hart Local Plan.
+- 3.14 As is explained in paragraph 1.8 above, the remaining housing requirement for the Neighbourhood Plan is therefore 65 dwellings still to be permitted and 95 still to be delivered over the plan period, - 3.15 The policies within this Plan have been designed to bring forward future development that is proportionate to the size of the Plan area.
+They have been designed to have regard to national policy and to the saved and adopted policies of the Hart Local Plan.